ProfessorAkram/Unity-Programming/07-UI-Basic/basic-ui.md

 # Unity UI Basics

-The **User Interface (UI)** in Unity is a special layer that displays information and provides ways for the player to interact with your game.
+The **User Interface (UI)** in Unity is a special layer that displays information and allows players to interact with your game.
 Common examples include health bars, score counters, buttons, and menus.
+Unity provides three UI systems: **UI Toolkit**, **uGUI**, and **IMGUI**.
+This lesson focuses on uGUI, a legacy, GameObject-based UI system that uses GameObjects and components to create, arrange, and style UI elements directly in the Scene and Game views.

-When you create a new UI element (for example, by going to GameObject → UI → Button), Unity automatically creates two things if they don’t already exist:
+When you create a new UI element, Unity automatically creates two things if they don’t already exist:
 - **Canvas** – the root object that holds your UI.
 - **EventSystem** – the component that listens for and handles user input like mouse clicks, touch events, and key presses.

----

-## Unity Event System
-The **EventSystem** uses something called a **Graphic Raycaster**.
-This Raycaster sends an invisible ray from the pointer (like a mouse or touch position) into the Canvas.
-When that ray **“hits”** a UI element, it triggers an **event**, such as `OnClick()` on a Button.
+> [!NOTE]
+> A scene can have **multiple Canvases** to organize different UI groups (like HUD, menus, or popups).
+> However, **only one Event System per scene is needed**, as it can handle input for all UI elements across all canvases.

 ---